SleeperShark/ReaderLand/README.md

     ---

-  * **Polularity Weight =**
+  * **Popularity Weight =**

      <p><strong> READ_WEIGHT<sup>(READ_COUNT / READ_DIV)</sup> * LIKE_WEIGHT<sup>(LIKE_COUNT / LIKE_DIV)</sup> * COMMENT_WEIGHT<sup>(COMMENT_COUNT / COMMENT_DIV) </sup> </strong></p>

-     Popularity weight is the product of 3 feedback weights (views, likes and comments) each derived from their original weight to the power of count/divisor.
+     Popularity weight is the product of 3 feedback weights (views, likes, and comments) each derived from their original weight to the power of count/divisor.

      Original weights and count divisor for each feedback type can be adjusted in `.env`.

-  * Time Decayer
+  * **Time Decayer**

+    Briefly speaking, the time decay parameter raises the importance of the freshness of the articles: the more fresh the article was, the less time decayer value would be, and hence the greater the final weight article would get.

+    To see detailed calculation of time decayer, check `timeDecayer` function in ~[util.js](https://github.com/SleeperShark/ReaderLand/blob/main/util/util.js)

 <p align="right">
 (<a href="#table-of-content">Back to top</a>)
 </p>

+## Updates for Newsfeed that Already exists